THISISDINOSAUR/Anatomy/README.md

 ### Racket GUI

+- Refactor a-render
+It shouldn't be part of the expander and should be it's own section (I'm looking at you too, JSON handling)

 - Fix angle when rendering partial skeletons

 - Add display of position of cursor relative to selected bone